dogsheep/dogsheep-photos/README.md

 ## Installation

-    $ pip install photos-to-sqlite
+    $ pip install dogsheep-photos

 ## Authentication (if using S3)

 If you want to use S3 to stare your photos, you will need to first create S3 credentials for a new, dedicated bucket.

 This is a big pain.
-Here's [how I did it](https://github.com/dogsheep/photos-to-sqlite/issues/4).
+Here's [how I did it](https://github.com/dogsheep/dogsheep-photos/issues/4).

 Run this command and paste in your credentials.
 You will need three values: the name of your S3 bucket, your Access key ID and your Secret access key.

-    $ photos-to-sqlite s3-auth
+    $ dogsheep-photos s3-auth

 This will create a file called `auth.json` in your current directory containing the required values.
 To save the file at a different path or filename, use the `--auth=myauth.json` option.